Cyclic Sieving for Plane Partitions and Symmetry: Plane partitions and semistandard tableaux

-Now we explain an equivalent, but very useful, way to think about semistandard Young tableaux: namely, as \emph{Gelfand-Tsetlin patterns}.
-In particular, Gelfand-Tsetlin patterns will serve as the bridge between semistandard tableaux and plane partitions.
-The usefulness of Gelfand-Tsetlin patterns for understanding operations on semistandard tableaux in terms of piecewise-linear expressions was especially emphasized in the papers of Berenstein and Kirillov~\cite{kirillov1995groups} and Berenstein and Zelevinsky~\cite{berenstein1996canonical}.
+Now we explain an equivalent, but very useful, way to think about semistandard Young tableaux: namely, as \emph{Gelfand--Tsetlin patterns}.
+In particular, Gelfand--Tsetlin patterns will serve as the bridge between semistandard tableaux and plane partitions.
+The usefulness of Gelfand--Tsetlin patterns for understanding operations on semistandard tableaux in terms of piecewise-linear expressions was especially emphasized in the papers of Berenstein and Kirillov~\cite{kirillov1995groups} and Berenstein and Zelevinsky~\cite{berenstein1996canonical}.